RyleeSnow/RyleeSnow/README.md

 # 👋 Hey there, I'm Rylee

 Welcome to my GitHub corner!
-I'm a data scientist who loves turning ideas into intelligent systems, while pondering philosophy 📚, jamming to good music 🎶, and shooting hoops 🏀 in between.

 &nbsp;

 ## 💡 About Me

-* 🤖 I build AI-powered applications that (hopefully) make life easier
+* 🤖 I'm a **data scientist** with a background in **digital product management** - experienced in owning and delivering products from 0 to 1.
+I combine deep ML/DL/AI expertise with product thinking, enabling me to bridge technical and business domains with dual perspective.
-* 🧘‍♂️ Off the keyboard, you'll find me buried in philosophy books, curating playlists, or on the basketball court
+* 🧘‍♂️ Off the keyboard, you'll find me buried in philosophy books 📚, curating playlists 🎶, or on the basketball court 🏀.
-* 🛠️ Always curious, always learning—especially where logic meets creativity
+* 🛠️ Always **curious**, always learning—especially where logic meets creativity.

 &nbsp;